 Expenditure is recorded at a project level with each project being individually and specifically allocated to the relevant accounting separation category.
-Capital projects go through a formal approval process, as follows:
+Capital projects go through a formal, gated approval process, as follows:

-- project managers submit project authorisation documents ('PADs') outlining the operating and capital expenditure, and including detail on the regulatory accounting category; - programme Boards discuss and review the project; - finance team analysts scrutinise PADs and assess whether operating costs and capital expenditure have been allocated correctly in accordance with relevant statutory and regulatory accounting guidelines.
-In the event that they disagree with the proposed accounting treatment, the project manager is advised accordingly; and - the Investment Committee, which consists of the Chief Financial Officer, Director of Asset Strategy & Capital Delivery, Head of Investment Programme Management, Head of Financial Planning and Analysis, and Head of Procurement initiate programmes identified in regulatory business plans (through the approval of PADs).
+- Project managers submit project authorisation documents ('PADs') outlining the operating and capital expenditure, and including detail on the regulatory accounting category; - Programme Boards discuss and review the project; - Finance team analysts scrutinise PADs and assess whether operating costs and capital expenditure have been allocated correctly in accordance with relevant statutory and regulatory accounting guidelines.
+In the event that they disagree with the proposed accounting treatment, the project manager is advised accordingly; - Projects are screened via the Investment Group, which consists of members of the Asset SLT and the Head of Finance and are approved by; - The Investment Committee, which is chaired by the Chief Executive Officer and consists of the Chief Financial Officer, Director of Asset Strategy & Capital Delivery, and other members of the Executive Leadership Team.
+The Investment Committee is a Board subcommittee and meets monthly to approve all capital spend.